Request an Appointment

 If you are unable to keep your appointment, please give us as much notice as possible so that your appointment can be offered to someone else.

-If you are cancelling please telephone us on 01536 204 154 as soon as possible, and at least 30 minutes before your appointment time or else please put in an admin request via Anima.
-This will enable us to offer your appointment to someone else.
+If you are cancelling please let us know as soon as possible, and at least 30 minutes before your appointment time.

 Cancellations notified less than 30 minutes before the appointment time will be recorded as failure to attend (DNA).